DIRECT STUDENT LOANS

 1. Go to www.nslds.ed.gov

 3. Read the privacy statement.
 You must accept these terms to use NSLDS.

 4. Have your PIN available.
 Don't know your federal PIN number?
 Visit www.pin.ed.gov and 'Request a Duplicate PIN' to have it displayed on the screen for you.

 5. Login with your SSN, DOB, PIN etc..

 6. Each of your federal loans will display on NSLDS.
 View the loan details of each and scroll to the bottom to find your Current ED Servicer for each loan.
 If your loans were all taken out recently, they should all be with the same servicer.
 If you have old loans and new loans then you may have more than one servicer.

 7. Now that you know who your servicer is you should create a login on their website so you can track your loans.
 Examples of servicers include Great Lakes, Sallie Mae, FedLoan, etc...

 For more information on repayment and repayment plans, please visit the Federal Student Aid site.

 ELIGIBILITY: Perkins is a need-based Federal loan program which is awarded to students demonstrating exceptional financial need.
 Perkins funding is limited, so file your FAFSA early to qualify.
-Undergrads must be enrolled fulltime (12 credits or more) per semester to be eligible and must be making satisfactory academic progress towards their degree.
+Undergrads must be enrolled in at least 6 credits per semester to be eligible and must be making satisfactory academic progress towards their degree.